 • Pregnancy

-• Chronic obstructive pulmonary disease
+• Heart disease

 • Sickle cell disease

-• Smokers
+• Dementia

 As the months of dealing with COVID-19 track on, healthcare organizations have continuously updated their recommendations for safety precautions.
 Staying up-to-date on the latest findings is the best way to safeguard against contracting the virus, which is especially important for those people in the most vulnerable populations.

-With the following precautions in place, people in the most vulnerable populations can rest assured that they’re doing everything they can to stay as healthy as possible.
-One important thing to keep in mind is that for most of the people in the vulnerable population — the elderly and those with underlying health conditions, for example — staying on top of routine healthcare needs will also be essential.
+With the above precautions in place, people in the most vulnerable populations can rest assured that they’re doing everything they can to stay as healthy as possible.
+One important thing to keep in mind is that for most of the people in the vulnerable population — babies, the elderly and those with underlying health conditions, for example — staying on top of routine healthcare needs will also be essential.
 Although traveling to a doctor’s office may not be the safest option these days (since it potentially increases a vulnerable person’s exposure to the virus), telehealth visits are a great option to help you keep your important appointments, all from the safety of your own home.
 Discuss with your doctor today what your options are for virtual health visits.